 This post contains affiliate links which means should you make a purchase after clicking through one of my links I might make a commission at no additional cost to you.
 See me full disclosure policy for details.

-- Old wine corks (alternatively, you could just purchase craft wine corks.
-But, what's the fun in that;-) - for reference I used 37 total corks
+- Enough wine corks to make a cute little pumpkin (alternatively, you could just purchase craft wine corks.
+But, what's the fun in that;-) - For reference I used 37 total corks for this small pumpkin, but for a bigger pumpkin you might just need to have another glass of wine or a lot of wine!

-- craft paint and small paint brush or kids watercolor paints (I used some of my kids left overs from school and they worked great!)
+- craft paint (orange acrylic paint) and small paint brush or kids watercolor paints (I used some of my kids left overs from school and they worked great!)

 - Hot glue gun and glue sticks